 How BizPortals 365 Can Help

-BizPortals 365 is a ready-to-go intranet solution that is built on Microsoft SharePoint and Office 365.
+BizPortals 365 is a ready-to-go intranet solution that is built on Microsoft SharePoint and Office 365 (now renamed Microsoft 365).
 Along with offering enterprise-grade security features, regular software and security updates, and the advantage of your data being stored in the cloud, it also has the following benefits:

 - Secure Access: BizPortals 365 is an internal intranet, which only your staff has access to.
 It is innately less exposed to external threats because it is not as easy to access like email.
 This prevents external users from coming in and infecting files.